edap/edap.github.com/_posts/2016-10-02-countless-blades-of-waving-grass-in-threejs.md

 ## Move the blades with the wind

 To move the blade I've simply used `sin` and `cos` and a noise function.
-The noise is strictly not necessary, although i could not find a way to get my way along only using `sin` and `cos`.
+Probably there is a way to avoid the use of a noise function and achieve a similar result just usin `sin` and `cos`, but with noise it looks slightly better.
 The noise function comes from [this shadertoy](https://www.shadertoy.com/view/4dS3Wd), the vertex shader code looks like this.

 ```c
 void main() {